aleyaktas/frontend-case/README.md

 # Frontend Case

 This repo is the frontend case assignment given by Proxolab.
+Warriors can be added in the project, after which special abilities and life points can be given to these warriors.
+A warrior is then determined, a random warrior is chosen, and the battle is fought.
+The game continues with offense and defense.
+At the end of this, the first to die loses the game.

 ## Tech Stack